The Strategic Quality Manager: creating an effective quality management system in healthcare.

 If what you’ve read so far has you nodding, rather than nodding off, The Strategic Quality Manager is for you!

 RECEIVE QUALITYNEWS EVERY MONTH

-Join the QualityNews Community!
-To receive the free QualityNews Newsletter each month, and gain immediate access to my DKRS staff empowerment model, enter your name and email address in the boxes above.
+Join the QualityNews Community of like-minded people, striving to create great care for and with consumers.
+To receive the free QualityNews Newsletter each month, and access to the quiz and my DKRS staff empowerment model, enter your name and email address in the boxes above.

 A selection of what you'll find on SQM.

 New material is added at regular intervals - visit often to check out new information - and get your dose of QM support!